 One in six people are estimated to suffer with a mental illness such as depression or anxiety in the UK, and, according to the World Health Organisation, there are 264 million depression sufferers worldwide.
 No one is immune - we could all experience it at some point.
 It has nothing to do with not being a 'strong' person.
 So, what causes depression?
 This is a difficult question to answer, as it can vary from person to person.
 For some, it’s down to physical health problems, for some it stems from issues relating back to childhood.
 And for others, it’s genetics, drug or alcohol misuse, or life events.

-A further study in Texas, by medical husband and wife team Dr Jason Reichenberg and Dr Michelle Magid, tested the use of Botox injections on 30 patients suffering with severe depression, for a total of 24 weeks.
+A further study in Texas, by medical husband and wife team Dr Jason Reichenberg and Dr Michelle Magid, tested the use of botulinum toxin injections on 30 patients suffering with severe depression, for a total of 24 weeks.
 They found that, overall, patients showed a 42% reduction in depression.

-However, while previous studies solely focused on injecting frown lines, a new ongoing US study has become an important trial for testing the effectiveness of Botox for depression.
+However, while previous studies solely focused on injecting frown lines, a new ongoing US study has become an important trial for testing the effectiveness of this treatment for depression.
 The study, which has been published in the Scientific Reports journal, looked at patients suffering with depression who were also being treated with Botox for another medical condition.
 These medical conditions included migraine, excessive sweating, involuntary blinking, urinary bladder disorder, and limb and neck spasms.
-Researchers found that, after being treated with Botox, patients reported symptoms of depression up to 88% less often compared to people undergoing different treatments for the same issues.
-Now that is impressive!
+Researchers found that, after being treated with the toxin, patients reported symptoms of depression up to 88% less often compared to people undergoing different treatments for the same issues.

 Is it just about looking better?

 Does the fact that we feel better just come down to the fact that we look better?
-Experts say no. In previous studies, where Botox was solely injected into the frown lines, you might be forgiven for thinking that it’s just a vanity issue, and that looking good made participants feel good.
-But with this study, Botox was used to treat different parts of the body, so, in many cases, looks didn’t come into it at all.
+Experts say no. In previous studies, where the might toxin was solely injected into the frown lines, you might be forgiven for thinking that it’s just a vanity issue, and that looking good made participants feel good.
+But with this study, the medicine was used to treat different parts of the body, so, in many cases, looks didn’t come into it at all.

-It's important to note that Botox is not FDA-approved for treating depression, so there is, evidently, still a way to go before we can say that it is truly an effective treatment.
+It's important to note that botulinum toxin treatments are not FDA-approved for treating depression, so there is, evidently, still a way to go before we can say that it is truly an effective treatment.
 Having said that, the studies mentioned above do indicate that the substance has had positive effects on a number of people suffering with depression.
 Let's hope that more research will lead to the toxin being approved once and for all for the mental illness.
 Watch this space!